microsoft/pxt-arcade/docs/hardware/adding.md

 The accelerometers should have the SDA, SCL and INT1 lines connected to respective `ACCELEROMETER_*` lines as defined in the bootloader.
+If possible, keep this separate from the SDA/SCL exposed on the header, so the one on the header can be used as a general digital IO.

+## Vibration motor

+An optional vibration motor can be connected to `VIBRATION` line.
+Software will keep it low during normal operation, and pull it high to activate the motor.

 ## Power management